 The seven hour flight was filled with thoughts such as, what if I don’t make any friends or what if no one likes me (I’m an excellent player of the ‘what if’ game) but also an excitement about exploring a new country, having the funnest, most energetic job around and finding out a little bit more about myself.
 The journey to Maine was not uneventful, one cancelled flight later and my baggage deciding to go walk-about, I arrived at camp a little disheveled with nothing but my backpack.
 I now always carry my toothbrush and a spare set of clothes in my hand luggage- just in case!

-Luckily, I was greeted by the loveliest area directors who found me some spare clothes, bought me a toothbrush and all the basic necessities I could ever need.
+Luckily, I was greeted by the loveliest area directors who found me some spare clothes, bought me a toothbrush and all the basic necessities I needed.
 As I arrived much later than planned, they had also made my bed which made my first night at camp so much better than it potentially could have been!
 Orientation bunks can be a little scary, I was with ten others- most people had arrived a week before and already knew each other but within a couple of days I started to settle and form friendships within and outside my bunk.
 There are lots of socials, staff games and activities that makes it easy to make friends and get into the swing of camp life.

 I’m not sure anything can prepare you for the arrival day of the campers.
 Chaotic.
 There is so much excitement, squeals, laughter and campers everywhere.
 What’s more, it is truly incredible how much stuff they manage to bring.
 One of the campers arrived in the bunk with two of the most enormous suitcases I have seen in my life for a 3 and a half week stay.
 One suitcase was filled with an army of cuddly toys and friendship string (do not underestimate the power of a friendship bracelet!) and the others were filled with duvets, cushions, photographs and things that reminded her of home.
 Times this by the ten other campers in the bunk and you can imagine how much stuff was in a fairly small wooden cabin!